 Securities of "Regular Broker-Dealers."
 Each Fund is required to identify any securities of its "regular brokers and dealers" (as such term is defined in the 1940 Act) that it may hold at the close of its most recent fiscal year.
 "Regular brokers or dealers" of a Fund are the ten brokers or dealers that, during the most recent fiscal year: (i) received the greatest dollar amounts of brokerage commissions from the Fund's portfolio transactions; (ii) engaged as principal in the largest dollar amounts of portfolio transactions of the Fund; or (iii) sold the largest dollar amounts of Shares.
-The Funds did not hold any securities of their "regular broker dealers" as of December 31, 2022.
+For the fiscal year, and with respect to Israel Fixed Income ETF the most recent fiscal period, ended December 31, 2023, the Funds did not acquire any securities of their "regular broker dealers."